Guichaguri/cross-caller/README.md

   - GraalJS
   - Nashorn
   - Rhino (requires a workaround, see below)
-  - Internet Explorer 11 (requires a workaround, see below)
+  - Internet Explorer 10+ (requires a workaround, see below)
-  - LibJS (requires a workaround, see below)
+  - engine262
 - Allows getting the caller function name, JS file, line number and position
 - Allows getting the caller up to the 8th depth in any of these JS engines
 - Small, only ~0.3 KB minified and gzipped